Password Protecting PDF Files using Power Automate For Desktop and PDF.co

 For that, we need to add a new action named “Convert JSON to custom object”.

-Convert JSON to Custom Object
+Convert JSON to custom object

 In this action, we’re configuring the JSON parameter with the variable “presigned_output”.